wuzhiyu96/ZhiyuWu_PersonalPortfoliio/2_learning_goals/Goal3_CooperationAndTeamwork/README.md

 ## Methodology and Collaborative Approach
 ### Teamwork Strategies
-- Personal work log maintenance
+- Personal log of daily work
-- Organize daily group reflection meetings
+- Organize daily group reflection meetings, and maintain good data-sharing behaviours
 - Consistent documentation (todo list for tomorrow at the end of the day)
 - Agile-inspired project management techniques

 ### Tools and Platforms
 - Teams channel for code and document sharing
 - Regular communication channels: Whatsapp
-- Collaborative documentation practices: Onedrive and
+- Collaborative documentation practices: Onedrive and Arcgis Storymaps

-## Implementation Details
-- Established personal work log from Week 2
-- Created detailed annotations for shared scripts
-- Implemented weekly team reflection meetings after the presentation
-- Used teams and onedrive for transparent document and code sharing
-- Read materials about AGILE working

 ## Results
-### Collaborative Outcomes
+### Popular Collaborative Methods
-- Improved group communication
-- More transparent task allocation
-- Enhanced documentation practices
-- Better tracking of individual and group progress

-### Personal Development
-- Developed systematic approach to group work
+- Developed a systematic approach to group work
 - Improved skills in documentation and reflection
 - Enhanced understanding of collaborative methodologies

+### Group Traffic 1's Data-sharing Strategies:

+### Our Project Management: Strength and Weakness

-## Conclusions
+## Conclusions and reflection
-### Goal Accomplishment
-- Successfully implemented structured collaboration approach
-- Demonstrated ability to improve group work processes
-- Developed more effective communication and documentation skills

-### Key Learnings
-- Importance of systematic reflection
-- Value of transparent work tracking
-- Benefits of Agile-inspired project management
-- Critical role of individual contribution in group success

-### Future Recommendations
-- Continue developing collaborative skills
-- Explore advanced project management tools
-- Maintain focus on transparent, reflective work practices
+By learning about Agile project management tools, I discovered how good communication and clear record-keeping can really help group work.
+Even though our short project didn't show big changes, the lessons were still important for future teamwork.

+These tools showed me how tracking progress and sharing information can make working together easier and more effective.
+The skills I learned will be useful in future group projects, even if we couldn't use them fully this time.